agibsonsw/AndyEdits/README.md

 this may interfere if you also use Bookmarks.
 You could use your own icon if you prefer!

+You can remove the edit history for a region using another shortcut, via a quick panel.

 Details for edited lines will persist if you close ST, but not if you close the file/view.
 This is the default persistence behaviour for ST.

 My suggestions for your Key Bindings (User) are:
+{ "keys": ["ctrl+alt+d"], "command": "delete_edit" },
 { "keys": ["ctrl+alt+h"], "command": "toggle_edits" },
 { "keys": ["ctrl+alt+j"], "command": "quick_edits" },
 { "keys": ["ctrl+alt+k"], "command": "prev_edit_line" },